 The bracelet is really not just a bracelet.
 It's everything that is behind it as well.
 From 4Ocean, the bracelet is made of 100% recycled materials.
 The beads: from recycled glass bottles.
 The cord: from recycled plastic water bottles.
 The vision: every $20 bracelet purchase helps to fund the removal of a pound of marine debris--trash in the ocean that harms the aquatic wildlife.
+Visit 4Ocean's YouTube channel for a wealth of videos explaining what 4Oceans is all about!

 This also just so happens to be one of the environmental issues that truly speaks to me.
 Perhaps it's because I live near the Chesapeake Bay.
 Perhaps because I'm a beachy-kind-of-gal.
 Perhaps because I enjoy eating seafood and don't want my food to be contaminated.
 Perhaps because I was inspired by the 2010 journey of David de Rothschild's Plastiki to investigate the Great Pacific Garbage Patch.
 Or perhaps because it's just senseless and wasteful to use the ocean as a great big dumping ground.
 I sense it's a little in the "all of the above" category.
 This infographic, from the 4Ocean Beach Clean Up Handbook, shows just some of what gets me fired up...